10 Jun 20 Things to know before traveling to Kenya

-3. National Parks and Safaris
+3. African National Parks and Safaris

 In Kenya the power sockets are type G.

-5. Yellow fever
+5. Yellow Fever

 When traveling to Kenya you will need a yellow fever certificate if coming from a country with risk of yellow fever.
 I know that you don´t need one when traveling from Europe.
 Even when not coming from a yellow fever area but want to carry on with your travels to another African country make sure you have a yellow fever certificate.
 Personally, I was asked when traveling back to South Africa to show my certificate.
-Please double check with the requirement of the country you are traveling from.
+Please double check with the requirement of the country you are traveling to and from.

 6. Best time to travel

-Kenya is famous for its safaris and its white endless beaches but this is dependent on when you travel to Kenya- especially in terms of seasonal safari.
+Kenya is famous for its Kenyan safaris and its white endless beaches but this is dependent on when you travel to Kenya- especially in terms of seasonal safari.
 If you come to Kenya for some game drives it’s an all year round thing but July to September is peak season as this is the time when you can witness the Wildebeest Migration.
 Be aware that this is also the most expensive season.
-If you are not coming to see the Migration then Maasai Mara offers the best game drive options throughout the entire year.
+If you are not coming to see the Migration then Masai Mara offers the best game drive options throughout the entire year.
 If you come to Kenya for beach holidays on the coast then January to March is the best time for you to travel and July to October is the best time to combine a safari and a beach tour.

 People working in bars and restaurants are dependent on tips as their salary is quite low.
 If you go to a bar or a restaurant, at least 10% is recommended.